 Malaysia’s political landscape has changed significantly since November.
 But Perikatan Nasional’s chances can be boosted if they secure prominent and popular ‘poster boy/girl’ candidates offered as potential leaders of the states should they win.
 Furthermore, the political undercurrents currently being felt in Malaysia may gain strength and threaten Anwar’s stability if he and his allies cannot successfully navigate through them.

-Khairy Jamaluddin is a Visiting Senior Fellow at ISEAS - Yusof Ishak Institute.
+Khairy Jamaluddin is an Associate Senior Fellow at ISEAS - Yusof Ishak Institute..
 Previously, he served as Minister at Malaysia’s ministries of Youth and Sports, Science and Technology, and Health.
 He was also the Coordinating Minister for the Covid-19 Immunisation Programme.